 The tools needed to provide information for adaptation to future climate conditions

 Sarachik, E.S.
-(In press).
+2010.
 The tools needed to provide information for adaptation to future climate conditions.
-To appear in proceedings for the 2nd International Conference: Climate, Sustainability and Development in Semi-arid Regions, August 16 - 20, 2010, Fortaleza - Ceará, Brazil.
+Prepared for the 2nd International Conference: Climate, Sustainability and Development in Semi-arid Regions, August 16 - 20, 2010, Fortaleza - Ceará, Brazil.

 Email to Receive a Copy